Last updated April 1st, 2025

 https://*.pixiebrix.com/*

-The Extension communicates with the Web Application to sync the service token and provide seamless blueprint activation from the Marketplace.
+The Extension communicates with the Web Application to sync the service token and provide a seamless mod activation experience from the Marketplace.

 <all_urls>

-Allows PixieBrix to display the floating action button and to activate mods on any page.
+Allows PixieBrix to display the floating action button, action menu, and to activate mods on any page.

 identity